AbdlRahman2020/PrimalityCheckerApp/README.md

 #### Frontend
 1. Navigate to "internship2021/react-frontend
+2. from the termina 'npm install'
-2. Start the project from terminal 'npm -start', it should open a new window on your browser or you can manually go to localhost:3000
+3. Start the project from terminal 'npm -start', it should open a new window on your browser or you can manually go to localhost:3000

 ## Testing